Paymenter/Docs/docs/guides/products/config-options.md

 It is important to set the `Name` to what you want to be displayed to your customers.
 In the example, we have chosen for `Server Type`

-Now, we need to provide a property that we want to change.
-In the example, we have chosen `egg_id` For a full list of names, see the [Pterodactyl guide](../extensions/pterodactyl.md)
+Now, we need to provide a `Environment Variable` that we want to change.
+In the example, we have chosen `egg_id`

-## 2: Making Inputs
+## Making Inputs

 Now we need to create the inputs for the config option.
 Click on `Options`.
 In the example, we want an option for Paper.
 Click on `Add Option` and fill in the form.